General Terms and Conditions of Van Gelder Advocaten

 Article 11.
 Applicable law and competent court

-The legal relationships to which these general terms and conditions apply are governed exclusively by Netherlands law.
-With regard to disputes that fall within the competence of the civil court, they will be submitted exclusively to the competent court of the District of Zeeland-West-Brabant, hearing location Breda.
+The legal relationships to which these general terms and conditions apply are governed exclusively by the laws of the Netherlands.
+With regard to disputes that fall within the competence of the civil court, they will be submitted exclusively to the competent court of the District of Zeeland-West-Brabant, location Breda.

 Article 12.
 Other provisions

 The general terms and conditions may be drawn up in either Dutch or English.
 In the event of any difference in content or interpretation between these versions, the Dutch version will be binding.
 VGA reserves the right to change the general terms and conditions.
 The most recent version will be published on the website www.vangelderadvocaten.nl.